SGDInstitute/apollo/content/collections/pages/sgdinstitute/home.md

         content:
           -
             type: text
+            marks:
+              -
+                type: lead
-            text: 'Our life-saving work is made possible through the generous financial support of grassroots donors.
-We invite you to join us with a monthly or one-time gift.
+            text: 'Our life-saving work is made possible through the generous financial support of grassroots donors. ' -
+        type: paragraph
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: lead
+            text: 'We invite you to join us with a monthly or one-time gift.
 Your donation will support our efforts to build community and build strong movements.'
       -
         type: set
         attrs: